 When done incorrectly, internet mortgage marketing can be frustrating for loan officers and prospective buyers.
 When relying on a “contact us” form or a prospect picking up the phone to call, loan officers experience lost leads as emails are misfiled, and calls are not picked up during busy times.

-What elements make an effective landing page?
+What elements are in an effective Landing Page?

 No matter the software used to create them, all landing pages are composed of a critical set of elements.
 What makes an effective landing page is how you use these elements in new and exciting ways as a mortgage marketing professional.